Cosmian/kms/documentation/docs/cli/ec/keys.md

-The key is exported in JSON KMIP TTLV format unless the `--bytes` option is specified, in which case the key bytes are exported without meta data, such as
+The key is exported in JSON KMIP TTLV format unless the `--bytes` option is specified, in which case the key bytes are exported without metadata, such as

 - the links between the keys in a pair
-- other metadata: policies, etc...
+- other metadata: policies, etc.

 Key bytes are sufficient to perform local encryption or decryption.